 When using injection molding methods, electrical connectors and switches may be bulk manufactured.
 Almost your whole home’s electrical system is reliant on injection molded components to keep everything together.

 Toys are one of the most popular injection-molded things seen in nearly every home.
-Plastic is ideal for children’s toys since it is considerably more resilient and can be bent, twisted, and frequently stamped on before major damage occurs.
+Plastic toy mold is ideal for producing children’s toys since it is considerably more resilient and can be bent, twisted, and frequently stamped on before major damage occurs.
 Another advantage of plastic toys is that they can be washed.

 Plastics have revolutionized the electronics we rely on every day, to the point where they have become an essential component of the electronics industry.
 When it relates to computers that are used by the majority of people daily, the displays, casing, keys, and other computer peripherals are all produced from injection molded plastics.